mdasifchand/StateEstimation/README.md

 Also the relevance of the motion and observation model comes from Bayesian inference of the graph .

+Bayesian inference is basically used to derive the posterior probability from two important known values : <br/>
+- Prior
+- Likelihood (This is not a probability)

+P(A/B) (read probaility of A given B) ~ proporitional to P(A/B) (read likelihood of A given B) times P(B) (probability of occurence of B)

 Assuming, you move ahead along the discrete time intervals, in order to estimate stochastic probabilistic distribution between X(t-1) and X (t)